swttt/com.swttt.devicegroups/README.md

 # Device Groups

-Please note alpha3, is compltely stable and optimised, however there is a memory leak with in the Athom code, In order to enable full functionality uncomment line 182 of device.js (await device.refreshCapabilities()), this will have the side effect of causing memory to increase continuous until the soft ceiling of 100MB.

-As this is Athom code which I have no control over, a fix by them or a completely new approach is required.

----

 With this app you can group devices with the same capabilities as one device.

-After installing add a new groupingDevices from the devices tab.
+1) After installing, to add a new Device Group, select "Device Groups" from the add new device modal popup.

-Now select the group device's class. (e.g. Light).
+2) Now select the group device's class. (e.g. Light).
-On the next page you will see all the capabilities supported by this class, now chose the ones you need. (e.g. onoff and dim).
+On the next page you will see all the capabilities supported by this class.

+3) Now chose the ones you need. (e.g. onoff and dim, temperature sensor).

-Now on the last page you will find all devices that match these capabilities, select the devices you want to group and finish the pairing process.
+4) Now on the last page you will find all devices that match these capabilities, select the devices you want to group and finish the pairing process.

-Now you have one device to control all the grouped devices.
+5) Now you have one device to control all the grouped devices.

 ---